djangopackages/djangopackages/docs/faq.rst

 General
 =======

-How did Open Comparison get started?
+How did Django Packages get started?
 ------------------------------------

 * In 2010 We realized there was no effective method for finding apps in the Django community.
 * After launch we realized it might be good to use the same software system for other package sets.
+Later we realized we do not have enough time to support Open Comparision and decided to concentrate on Django Packages.

 Are there any Case Studies?
 ---------------------------